entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Ellopetalichthys scheii*, *Epipetalichthys wildungensis*, *Guangxipetalichthys tiaomajianensis*, *Pampetalichthys longhuaensis*, *Notopetalichthys hillsi*, *Sinopetalichthys kueiyangensis*, *Widjeaspis warrooensis*,*Shearsbyaspis oepiki* should be revised from ? to 0.

 554. Dermal neck-joint between paired main-lateral-line-bearing bones of skull and shoulder girdle: (0) absent; (1) present.

 > Young (2010, Character 15); Zhu *et al*.
 (2013), Character 168; Choo *et al*.
 (2017), Character 177; King *et al*.
 (2017), Character 192; Castiello (2018), Character 191; Zhu Y. *et al*.
 (2022), Character 560; Brazeau *et al*.
 (2023), Character 177.